ahaseeb235/final_wtt/README.md

 ## User Stories
 - **Three Types of Users based on Position**
   - Staff: General users
-  - Manager: Would have CRUD permissions, such as edit/delete some records
+  - Manager: Would have CRUD permissions, such as edit/delete some records.
+    - Can view User List
+    - Can change position of User
   - System Admin: Superuser with all CRUD permissions.
+    - Can view User List
+    - Can change position of User
+    - Can delete posts and workday records.

 ## Features